-Note: The Doctor of Education (Ed.D.) in Educational Leadership program is currently not admitting new students to the Curriculum and Supervision or Superintendency concentrations.
-Please check back for updates to when the concentrations will begin admissions.
+Note: The Doctor of Education (Ed.D.) in Educational Leadership program is currently not admitting new students to the Curriculum and Supervision concentration.
+Please check back for updates to when the concentration will begin admissions.

 The Ed.D. program admits only for the fall semester: